Ph.D., Northwestern University, 1995

 Office: CMU 145

-Leah Ceccarelli, Professor and Associate Chair, is a rhetorical critic and theorist.
+Leah Ceccarelli, Professor, is a rhetorical critic and theorist.
 Her research focuses on interdisciplinary and public discourse about science.
 She also explores metacritical issues surrounding rhetorical inquiry as a mode of research.
-She teaches undergraduate and graduate courses in American Public Address, Public Debate, Rhetorical Criticism, Classical Rhetoric, and Rhetoric of Science.
-She helps coordinate the UW Science Studies Network.
-She serves on the editorial boards of Rhetoric & Public Affairs and Philosophy & Rhetoric is Vice Chair-Elect of the Public Address Division of the National Communication Association, serves on the Publications Committee of the Western States Communication Association, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).
+She teaches undergraduate and graduate courses in American Public Address, Rhetorical Criticism, and Rhetoric of Science.
+She directs the UW Science, Technology, and Society Studies Graduate Certificate program.
+She serves on the editorial boards of Quarterly Journal of Speech, Rhetoric Society Quarterly, Philosophy & Rhetoric, and Western Journal of Communication, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).

-Ceccarelli, L. (in Press).
-“To Whom Do We Speak?
+Ceccarelli, L. (2013) “To Whom Do We Speak?
 The Audiences for Scholarship on the Rhetoric of Science and Technology.”
-Poroi.
+Poroi, 9.1, article 7.

 Ceccarelli, L. (2013).
 “Crossing Frontiers of Science: Trespassing into a Godless Space or Fulfilling Our Manifest Destiny?” in After the Genome: A Language for Our Biotechnological Future, ed.
 Michael J. Hyde and James A. Herrick (Baylor UP), 83-97.

 Ceccarelli, L. (2011).
 “Manufactured Scientific Controversy: Science, Rhetoric, and Public Debate,” Rhetoric & Public Affairs, 195-228.
-[Winner of the American Foresics Association’s Daniel Rohrer Memorial Outstanding Research Award, 2012.]
+[Winner of the American Forensics Association’s Daniel Rohrer Memorial Outstanding Research Award, 2012; Reprinted in Landmark Essays on Rhetoric of Science: Case Studies, Second Edition, edited by Randy Allen Harris (Routledge, 2018).]

 Ceccarelli, L. (2011).
 “Controversy over Uncertainty: Argumentation Scholarship and Public Debate about Science,” Proceedings of the Seventh Conference of the International Society for the Study of Argumentation, ed.
 Frans H. van Eemeren, et al. (Amsterdam: Rozenbirg/Sic Sat), 254-60.